Giveda/GOSP/README_en.md

 # 1. Description
 QT is an excellent C++ development framework, which provides excellent APIs.
-I love Qt very much, but I think that Qt is too heavy(big, large, complex, and Qt needs a lot RAM/ROM), so I wrote this framework, named it GOSP.
+I love Qt very much, but I think that Qt is too heavy(large, complex, and Qt needs a lot RAM/ROM), so I wrote this framework, named it GOSP.
 On the premise of respecting(not infringing) Qt's IPR(Intellectual Property Right), on the premise of not depending on Qt, this framework provides Qt-Style APIs, and it only needs a few hundred KB of ROM&RAM, so, GOSP is suitable for developing embedded software.
   **2019-06-03, v1.0 was released, Codename is the Silent Blue Ghost.**
   **I hope it can form a supplement to QT, and wish it can be a member of Qt's ecosystem in the future.**